Sacks of dice with fair totals

-We will prove the uniqueness of the interval free realization for a given sack $\SS$ by induction on the size $\ell$ of the factorization $\aa$.
-If this number is $1$, we have a fair die.
-Otherwise, observe that, by Uniqueness of Terms (Corollary~\ref{uniqueterms}), there is a unique part $\pi_g$ whose die $d_{\pi_g}(x)$ has non-zero $x$ coefficient.
-In the construction of factorization sacks, only the die $d_1(x)$ has non-zero $x$-coefficient so $1$ must lie in $\pi_g$.
-I claim that $a_1$ is the smallest $s$ such that coefficient of $x^s$ in $d_{\pi_g}(x)$ equals $0$.
-No smaller power can have a zero coefficient because $d_1(x) = \psi_{a_1}(x)$ is a factor.
-Again, by construction, only the die $d_2(x)$ has non-zero $x^{a_1}$ coefficient.
-So if this coefficient were non-zero in $d_{\pi_g}(x)$, then $d_2(x)$ would be a factor and hence $2$ would also lie in $\pi_g$, contradicting the interval freeness of $\Pi$.
+We will prove the uniqueness of the interval free realization for a given sack $\SS$ by induction on the length $\ell$ of the factorization $\aa$.
+If this number is $1$, then we have a fair die.
+Otherwise, observe that, by Uniqueness of Terms (Corollary~\ref{uniqueterms}), there is a unique part $\pi_g$ whose die $d_{\pi_g}(x)$ has nonzero $x$ coefficient.
+In the construction of factorization sacks, only the die $d_1(x)$ has nonzero $x$-coefficient so $1$ must lie in $\pi_g$.
+We claim that $a_1$ is the smallest $s$ such that coefficient of $x^s$ in $d_{\pi_g}(x)$ equals $0$.
+No smaller power can have a zero coefficient because $d_1(x) = \Psi_{a_1}(x)$ is a factor of $d_{\pi_g}(x)$.
+Again, by construction, only the die $d_2(x)$ has nonzero $x^{a_1}$ coefficient.
+So if this coefficient were nonzero in $d_{\pi_g}(x)$, then $d_2(x)$ would be a factor and hence $2$ would also lie in $\pi_g$, contradicting the interval freeness of $\Pi$.
 Thus $\SS$ determines both $a_1$ and the index $g$ of the part containing $1$.

-Now we replace $t+1$ by $t'+1 :=\frac{t+1}{a_1}$, define an ordered factorization $\aa'$ of $t'+1$ by deleting $a_1$ from $\aa$, and define an interval free partition $\Pi'$ of $n-1$ by first deleting $1$ from $\pi_g$ (and deleting $\pi_g$ from $\Pi$ if it is now empty) and then shifting all parts left $1$.
+Now we replace $t$ by $t' :=\frac{t}{a_1}$, define an ordered factorization $\aa'$ of $t'$ by deleting $a_1$ from $\aa$, and define an interval free partition $\Pi'$ of $n-1$ by first deleting $1$ from $\pi_g$ (and deleting $\pi_g$ from $\Pi$ if it is now empty) and then shifting all parts left $1$.
 This yields an interval free realization of a sack $\SS'$, also determined by $\SS$, but with $\ell$ reduced by $1$.
 By induction, $\SS'$ determines $\aa'$ and $\Pi'$.
-But from $\aa'$ and $a_1$ we recover $\aa$ and from $\Pi'$ and the index $g$ of the part containing $1$ (or the fact that $1$ lay in a deleted part), we recover $\Pi$. \end{proof}
+But from $\aa'$ and $a_1$ we recover $\aa$.
+Similarly, from $\Pi'$ and the index $g$ of the part containing $1$ (or the fact that $1$ lay in a deleted part), we recover $\Pi$. \end{proof}